syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ## New line styles

 The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows you to specify a new line style, or get the currently used new line style in the text.
-The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current new line style in the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
-The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) function accepts values from the NewLineStyle enumerator which has values like Windows, Mac, Unix, and Control.
-Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) function returns a [NewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.HTMLUI.Base.NewLineStyle.html) enumerator value which indicates the currently used new line style in the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
+The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current new line style in the `EditControl` The `SetNewLineStyle` function accepts values from the `NewLineStyle` enumerator which has values like Windows, Mac, Unix, and Control.
+Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) function returns a `NewLineStyle` enumerator value which indicates the currently used new line style in the `EditControl`.

 ### Changing the ​default new line style

 The [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is used to apply the [NewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.HTMLUI.Base.NewLineStyle.html) when loading an existing document or creating a new document in the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
-The default value of the [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is `Control`.
+The default value of the `DefaultNewLineStyle` property is `Control`.

 {% tabs %}